AshtonSelokaDev/Drinks-Api/README.md

 ## Lessons Learnt

 Through this project,
-I was able to learnt about .Nets HttpClient and how to interact with external Api's I experienced challenges regarding deserializing the JSON data but came across C#'s Record class This allowed for easy binding of information to my drinks object.
+I was able to learn about .Nets HttpClient and how to interact with external Api's I experienced challenges regarding deserializing the JSON data but came across C#'s Record class This allowed for easy binding of information to my drinks object.